 - For a more detailed breakdown of all expenses, read our post “How Much Does It Cost to Go to Disney World?”

 Tips to Save Money on Disney World Tickets

 Here are a few more tips to help you save money and get the cheapest Disney World tickets possible.

 The best way to save money on Disney World tickets is to choose a cheap time of year to go.
 That requires being flexible with your dates.

 Booking during one of the cheaper months like January, February, August, or September will save you a ton of money.
 Also, avoiding the holiday seasons and times when kids are off of school is crucial to getting the cheapest tickets.

-Trust me, if you are on a budget, this is the best way to save you money!
+Trust me, if you are on a budget at Disney World, this is the best way to save you money!

 Use a Vacation Package to Save Money